 Businesses considering adding hosted PBX service into their portfolios must first assess their existing communications infrastructure and IT staff skill sets.
 Basically, there are two ways of providing hosted PBX services, depending on whether you take care of the infrastructure and where you manage the service.
 Yeastar also provides different deployment plans for Yeastar Management Plane (YMP).
 If you have few technical skills and experience in hosted PBX, but still want to use YMP to deliver hosted PBX services and realize fast time-to-market, the OpEx turnkey solution requires low upfront cost, no server investment, and no infrastructure to maintain.
 The other option is a CapEx solution where you bring your own infrastructure.
 You can reside YMP in public cloud service platforms or your local data center through virtualization and thus have complete control.
 Whether one solution is better than the other depends on your preference and technical strength, on how much importance you attach to easy entry and control.

 Execution in sales and marketing is a crucial part of any go-to-market plan.
 Regarding sales and marketing, hosted PBX requires a different set of skills and a different mindset.
-Since most sales prospects self qualify, hosted PBX companies must get on the customer’s short list, which is driven off inbound marketing inquiries (Easter Management Group).
-A qualify website and rich content library could be the foundation of your inbound marketing plan and plays as the “anchor” for attracting more prospects.
+Since most sales prospects self qualify, hosted PBX companies must get on the customer’s shortlist, which is driven by inbound marketing inquiries (Easter Management Group).
+A quality website and rich content library could be the foundation of your inbound marketing plan and play as the “anchor” for attracting more prospects.
 Align customers’ pain points with your unique value proposition in your content marketing.
-Free resources (datasheets, brochures), blogs, webinars, social media, search engine optimization, affiliates, paid ads, tradeshows and events all contribute to lead generation.
+Free resources (datasheets, brochures), blogs, webinars, social media, search engine optimization, affiliates, paid ads, tradeshows, and events all contribute to lead generation.
 To structure your ideal marketing mix, research where your target customers go to get information about your products and services.